thin-edge/thin-edge.io/docs/src/tutorials/software-management.md

 Three components are required on your devices to enable software management:

-1. Software management mapper for Cumulocity cloud mapper acts  as a proxy between the cloud and the device.
+1. Software management mapper for Cumulocity cloud acts as a proxy between the cloud and the device.
    This translates the cloud specific message type into device specific type and vice-versa.(Example: Cumulocity smart-rest to/from thin-edge json)
    The messages from cloud will be translated and forwarded to the `tedge_agent` and messages from `tedge_agent` will be translated and sent to cumulocity cloud.
    You can find this process with the name `tedge_mapper c8y` in `ps` once it starts.